 Isn’t it fascinating that we are using the same trading strategies in crypto trading that rice traders discovered nearly 400 years ago?
 Candlestick patterns are now a pretty common name in crypto trading and have captured the attention of traders of all kinds.
 The best candlestick patterns help traders deduce the emotion around a cryptocurrency and make better predictions about where the stock might head.
 Many a time, some candlestick patterns emit signals that are not reliable enough in these modern times, which is why it is imperative to choose the right candlestick strategy, to begin with.

 While candlestick patterns and charts are one of the many technical analysis tools that crypto traders use, automated crypto trading, too, is on the rise.
 Automated crypto trading using trading bots helps everyone trade crypto, even if they don’t have the time or knowledge for it, which is why Mudrex is the ideal platform for all crypto traders.
 Mudrex brings crypto investments to everyone and helps users invest in 100% automated crypto algos built by top crypto experts with optimal security and reliability.
-Users at Mudrex can enjoy features such as no platform usage fee (nominal fee when you invest), fee refunds if the bots do not generate profits, risk vs reward performance score for each strategy, high referral bonuses and a lot more.
+Users at Mudrex can enjoy features such as no platform usage fee (nominal fee when you invest), fee refunds if the bots do not generate profits (Mudrex Protect), risk vs reward performance score for each strategy, high referral bonuses, comprehensive and resourceful blog section and a lot more.
 It is safe to say, Mudrex is the high-performing automated trading platform you are looking for.

 Let your trades work on autopilot.
 Get consistent returns with Mudrex.